arturondg/PR-Purchasing_Natura_Report/README.md

 <img src="Assets/DashEPE21.png" width="438" height="315" title="Power BI Data">

-- Analysis:** I added the same graphics and a card with the number of orders placed, as this number is very important to have a clearer idea when using the segmenters.
+- **Analysis:** I added the same graphics and a card with the number of orders placed, as this number is very important to have a clearer idea when using the segmenters.

-- Report: **Report: **
+- **Report:**
 In terms of segmenters I now added three different ones:
   - Year
   - Month